 Certainly, when he had been a prominent surgeon at one of Camineet's best hospitals, Dr. Margolis hadn't had to think of his medical scalpel as a weapon, nor been forced to carry a "hot button" transmitter that would summon security guards to its location when activated.
 He hadn't felt the tickling feeling at the back of his neck whenever he left the building for a smoke or when walking to and from the locked parking enclave where he kept his skimmer.

 He loathed the life he was forced to lead, barely able to keep himself in a middle-class apartment, working for wages he wouldn't have taken as an intern.
 Maybe, he thought, when LIM was done with their project he could approach them for a job, perhaps with one of their subsidiaries or in an out-of-the-way research facility.
-Even Gothic or Bortavo would be better than this.
+Even Gothic or Bortevo would be better than this.

 The wall surrounding the parking area was thick although crumbling stone capped by twists of barbed, serrated wire.
 The enclave was run by one of the local gangs, the Violators, who fancied themselves a cut above the other gutterpunks.
 They ran the protection rackets in their territory, sold metachems for one of the syndicates, and hired themselves out as muscle.
 The parking lot was, for them, part practice (keeping out and roughing up the skags who thought they could slip in and swipe something) and part publicity statement (no one but them got to do major crimes on their turf).
 The leering punks with their purple-and-black facepaint and studded leather who worked the gate always scared Dr. Margolis.
 The sense of barely restrained violence they projected was undeniable, as if any wrong move or a misplaced word would bring on a sudden end to his life.
 Their smiles seemed particularly vicious as he left the lot, handing over his key tube and an advance payment.